I was doing some research on gold propaganda and came across some interesting information I wanted to share with readers.

 It turns out that Euro Pacific Capital (the brokerage firm Peter Schiff heads) holds the exclusive rights to broker certain Perth Mint products in the United States.
 Therefore, he has a financial interest in promoting physical gold as an investment, as opposed to gold ETFs due to the points I mention in my previous series "Fool's Gold."

 If you want to read an advertisement for the Perth Mint, you can try reading Crash Proof.
-But I would waste your money on this "How to Invest in Doom for Dummies" book.
+But I would not waste your money on this "How to Invest in Doom for Dummies" book.

-About 100 pages were submitted by the publisher to google books.
+About 100 pages were submitted by the publisher to Google books.

 See page 226 for the Perth Mint.
 But feel free to read the rest of the content so you can see just how useless the book really is.

 This also explains why Kitco and other gold companies feature Schiff's articles.
 You should note that Kitco censors articles and does not provide a balanced view of gold.
 It's nothing more than an online trading show event for gold bugs and their brainwashed followers.
 FYI, Kitco refused to publish my articles on gold as you might imagine.

 Upon searching "Perth Mint Schiff," I ran across this following comment on Kitco forums....